James Brundle

 James Michael Brundle (born 15 December 1986, in King's Lynn, England) is a former motorcycle speedway rider from England.

 Career

 Brundle began his career with King's Lynn Stars in the Conference League in 2002.
 He moved up to the King's Lynn Premier League team in 2003.

-In 2004, he was involved in a serious car crash and sustained serious internal injuries.
+In 2004, Brundle was involved in a serious car crash and sustained serious internal injuries.
 Despite the crash, Brundle returned to action during the same season.

-He spent a season on loan with Mildenhall Fen Tigers when they moved up to the Premier League in 2006.
+Brundle spent a season on loan with Mildenhall Fen Tigers when they moved up to the Premier League in 2006.
 In 2007 he won the Premier Trophy with the King's Lynn Stars and in 2008 he won the Elite League KO Cup with Eastbourne Eagles.